 Side-channel attacks are an increasingly important threat to the security of embedded systems.
 There exist several types of side-channels.
 The most important side channels are observable power consumption, timing behavior, and emitted radiation of a processor.
 Analysis of a single occurrence of a cryptographic operation (Simple Power Analysis, or SPA) is a prime example.
 A more elaborate variant requires an attacker to be able to force the same message being decrypted thousands of times (Differential Power Analysis, or DPA).

-Countering side-channel attacks – without major sacrifice in execution speed – has proven to be a hard problem.
+Countering side-channel attacks – without abysmal sacrifice in execution speed – has proven to be a hard problem.

 Illustration of how power measurements can infer information about the data being processed

 ocrypto is resistant against SPA attacks using countermeasures described below.
 It is also resistant against DPA when used in protocols that make sure that repeatedly sending the same message always results in a different bit pattern being sent.
 This thwarts attempts to use statistical tools for determining secret data or keys.
-The HomeKit Accessory Protocol is an example of such a protocol.
+For example, TLS 1.3 uses AEAD with unique nonces for every encrypted message.

 To provide best-in-class side-channel resistance, all relevant operations in ocrypto have been designed from the outset for fast constant-time, pc-secure, and table-free execution.
 This makes the library side-channel resistant against the most likely attacks, even for microcontrollers with data caches.
 Moreover, ocrypto guarantees correctness and completeness (correct output for all edge cases) for NIST elliptic curves, which is notoriously difficult in a highly efficient implementation without giving up constant-time operation.
 Achieving this level of resistance to side-channel attacks, without introducing inordinate overhead, is what makes ocrypto unique in the industry.
 Check out these benchmarks to see what we mean.